paulBooz/flower/baselines/baseline_template/README.md

 ## About this baseline

-**What’s implemented:** :warning: *_Concisely describe what experiment(s) in the publication can be replicated by running the code.
-Please only use a few sentences.
-Start with: “The code in this directory …”_*
+**What’s implemented:** The code in this directory replicates the experiments in the above paper for TON IoT datasets, which proposed the StatAvg algorithm.
+It replicates the Figure 3 of the paper.

-**Datasets:** :warning: *_List the datasets you used (if you used a medium to large dataset, >10GB please also include the sizes of the dataset)._*
+**Datasets:** TON IoT dataset (linux memory logs)

-**Hardware Setup:** :warning: *_Give some details about the hardware (e.g. a server with 8x V100 32GB and 256GB of RAM) you used to run the experiments for this baseline.
-Someone out there might not have access to the same resources you have so, could list the absolute minimum hardware needed to run the experiment in a reasonable amount of time ? (e.g. minimum is 1x 16GB GPU otherwise a client model can’t be trained with a sufficiently large batch size).
-Could you test this works too?_*
+**Hardware Setup:**  These experiments were run on a desktop machine with 16 CPU threads.
+Any machine with 4 CPU cores or more would be able to run it in a reasonable amount of time

-**Contributors:** :warning: *_let the world know who contributed to this baseline.
-This could be either your name, your name and affiliation at the time, or your GitHub profile name if you prefer.
-If multiple contributors signed up for this baseline, please list yourself and your colleagues_*
+**Contributors:** TBD

 ## Experimental Setup